MegaBitmap/UDPBD-for-XEBP/README.md

 ```
 dotnet UDPBD-for-XEB+-CLI.dll -path /mnt/ps2 -ps2ip 192.168.0.10 -bin2iso
 ```
+Here is a list of all parameters:
+`-path ?` is the file path to the CD and DVD folder that contain game ISOs.
+`-ps2ip ?` is the ip address for connecting to the PS2 with PS2Net.
+`-downloadart` enables automatic game artwork downloading.
+`-bin2iso` enables automatic CD-ROM Bin to ISO conversion.
+`-enablevmc` will assign a virtual memory card for each game or group of games in 'vmc_groups.list'.

 18. Unmount the exFAT partition then Start the udpbd-server.
 ```
 sudo umount /mnt/ps2